sn0wfree/personal_stringpic_demo/README.md

 ## 5.upgrade
 - for now, i still try to upgrade my code, untill i finish my disseration.
-- now i'm work on covering the projects which  cannnot be searched from category pages
+- now i'm working on covering the projects which  cannnot be searched from category pages